ChristopheTdn/GOS-LAUNCHER-ARMA3/GOS Launcher ARMA3/bin/Release/rsync/README.cwrsync.txt

-cwRsync 5.4.1 Free - Rsync for Windows
+cwRsync 5.5.0 Free - Rsync for Windows
-October 2014, provided by Itefix - https://www.itefix.net/cwrsync
+December 2015, provided by Itefix - https://www.itefix.net/cwrsync

 This archive contains a barebone distribution of Rsync for Windows.